lcmalloy/Starbucks_Clone/README.md

 # Starbucks_Clone

-Starbucks_Clone is a copy of the Christmas addition Starbucks home page.
+Starbucks_Clone is a copy of the Christmas edition Starbucks home page.

 ## Background